-Stop.
-A “stop” command finsures your dog stands still on command whether on or off their leash.
-You may not be able to reach them physically to have them avoid an oncoming car or other danger.
-By calling “stop,” you can keep them from wandering into areas that aren’t safe for them, or stop them from whatever behavior they’re indulging in that may harm them.
+A “stop” command ensures that your dog stops whatever they’re doing whether on or off their leash.
+This can be a Sit or Down command at a distance.
+You may not be able to reach them physically to keep them away from danger or stop them from engaging in some undesirable behavior (rolling in smelly grass, anyone?).
+By training them to respond to a stop command you can keep them from wandering into situations that aren’t safe for them, and stop them from engaging in problem behavior.

-Down.
-Believe it or not, this can be a difficult command for many dogs, but it’s well worth your patience to teach it.
-It helps your dog calm down, relax, and prepares it for many other commands that come from this position.
+Believe it or not, this can be a difficult command for many dogs, but it’s worth your patience to teach it.
+Laying down helps your dog relax and stay calm, and prepares them to learn other commands that come from this position.

-Heel.
-Teaching your dog to heel prepares them for learning to walk on a leash next to you instead of in front of you.
-This establishes you as the pack leader and the dominant one in the household.
+Teaching your dog to stay at your side prepares them for walking on a leash next to you instead of in front of or behind you.
+This also reinforces you the foundation your dog will need to be off-leash safely.

-Stay.
-Stay is a great command because like sit, stop, and recall, this command ensures your dog stays put and doesn’t wander away during training.
-It teaches your dog self-control and discipline, and to pay attention to you as it waits for the release command – critical during advanced training techniques.
+Stay is a great command because like sit, stop, and here, this command ensures your dog stays put and is calm and focused.
+Ideally, this is an implied command.
+Meaning when you tell your dog to Sit or Down, the “Stay” is implied.
+It also allows your dog to practice self-control and pay attention to you as it waits for the release command.

-Leave it.
-Let’s face it – there are times when that dead animal or strange piece of garbage your dog has suddenly discovered needs to be dropped.
-The “leave it” command tells them to drop whatever it is they’re carrying, eating, or curious about (dirty diapers, drug needles, food, dead things, etc.) and move along.
-Unless you like prying strange, dangerous, filthy, or disgusting things away from your dog, “leave it” is a great command to have at your disposal.
+Let’s face it – there are times when that strange piece of garbage or neighborhood cat needs to be left alone.
+The leave it command tells them to ignore whatever they’re interested in and move along.
+Unless you like prying dirty things away from your dog, leave it is a great command to have at your disposal.